Tuesday, March 21, 2023 • Welcome to the 💯 Nonsense-Free Zone!

 Only one Multi-Gig port per hardware unit

-HomeShield Pro requires a monthly subscription, limited web interface, impractical design
+HomeShield Pro requires a monthly subscription, a limited web interface, an impractical design

 No USB or additional Gigabit network ports